lumen-notes/lumen/README.md

 ## *Opinions

-- Knowledge management and task management are separate concerns and require separate tools.
-Lumen is a knowledge management tool.
+- Knowledge management and task management should be separate.
+Lumen is a tool for knowledge management not task management.
 - Notes should be stored in [plain text files](https://sive.rs/plaintext) to ensure portability and longevity.
 - Notes should be short and densely linked.